 These criteria are measured by the substance’s negative impact on a person’s life, including physical, psychological, and behavioral measures.
 The standards are measured against the previous 12 months of substance use as mild, moderate, and severe.
 For example, a score of 2-3 is considered mild, 3-5 equates to moderate, and a score of six or more would be characterized as severe.
 While addiction to antidepressants is hard to classify, if you or someone you know is suffering from antidepressant dependence or abuse, even severe antidepressant addictions can be treated and overcome.

-Antidepressant addiction vs. dependence
+Antidepressant addiction vs. Dependence

 Antidepressant dependence refers to the user’s need to take the drug to avoid adverse side effects such as withdrawal symptoms and support any developed tolerance, though the latter is highly uncommon.